Canal Place One

 Fire Safety Regulations

-2. Nothing may be left or stored in the fire halls on the bedroom levels.
+2. Nothing may be left or stored in the fire halls.
+The fire halls are the halls accessible through the bedroom level of each unit and offer an alternate route to the main stairwells in an emergency.

-3. Carbon monoxide detectors are required in all units, at least one on each level.
+3. Carbon monoxide detectors are required in all units with at least one on each level.
 They should be tested frequently and the batteries replaced regularly.

 4. PLEASE BE MINDFUL OF THE SPRINKLERS IN THE COMMON AREAS AND IN YOUR UNIT.
 If any of the heads are knocked off or damaged, thousands of gallons of water will spray into the area, causing great damage.
 The water can only be turned off by the fire department.